jgautsch/Sudoku-Solver/README.md

-WHAT WORKED/DIDN'T WORK WELL, AND GENERALLY "HOW" IT WAS IMPLEMENTED:
+## WHAT WORKED/DIDN'T WORK WELL, AND GENERALLY "HOW" IT WAS IMPLEMENTED:

+	Reading in of the puzzle by default reads from a file using the file io stream.
+The file can be passed to the program as an argument when running the program, or by typing in the filename while running the program.
+The file is then opened, and read into a vector of strings, each row as a string.
+The vector of strings is then converted to the integer tokens and pushed into the 2D vector of vector<int> Board, and then the program is ready to cook.
+This all happens in the non-default constructor that takes the file name as a string.
+The puzzle can also be read in using the istream and the default constructor, which reads in the puzzle ints from the istream and constructs the Board using those.
+Using it this way involves changing the main.cpp program however.
+If the user changed the main.cpp file to just use the default constructor, the puzzle would be passed to the istream of the program at execution time by doing something like this: './main < puzzle.txt'.

  	The checking of rows, columns, and mini grids involves using the vector<int> checker.
 When each of the checker/validating functions is called, the are checking a particular row, column, or mini grid.
 First the checker vector is filled with zeros.
 Then the row/col/minigrid is iterated through and the index corresponding to the value in each row/col/minigrid cell is changed in the checker vector from 0 to 1, to indicate that that